 Teacher Leadership Academy

 The purpose of the Teacher Leadership Academy is to further the Alamance-Burlington School System’s strategic goals of recognizing and developing emerging teacher leaders.
 During this nine-month program, candidates spend full days visiting locations throughout Alamance County to learn about the key tenets of the ABSS strategic plan.
-The sessions demonstrate how local business and industry implement these strategies, and how the same strategies can be applied directly to classroom learning for improved student outcome.
+The sessions demonstrate how local business and industry implement these strategies, and how the same strategies can be applied directly to classroom learning for improved student outcomes.

 Qualifications of a successful Teacher Leadership Academy candidate

-- A full-time teacher or academic coach
+- A full-time teacher

 - Demonstrated ability to work independently and with a team